Depreciation Calculator

 - 2025: 40%

-The remaining cost is then depreciated using MACRS over the asset's recovery period.
+The remaining cost after the bonus deduction is then depreciated using MACRS over the asset's recovery period.

 Which Method Should You Choose?